 The Dean of Graduate Studies may approve an oral examination when the candidate is at a distance.
 In recommending such a procedure, the department or graduate program must take full responsibility for the quality of the examination and for all costs.

-When the candidate is at a distant location:
+When the candidate is attending remotely: